ncoelle/loracle-maven-plugin/README.md

 For non spdx licenses it is recommended to use this second form.
 Loracle will then interpret this ulrs content to compute the license.
 Note the urls content must be known to loracle.
 Some are set already.
-If loracle complains use the extension machanism to add url contents.
+If loracle complains use the extension mechanism to add url contents.

         <licenseDeclarations>
             <licenseDeclaration>